ContentFlows/Documentation

 Open the Meta for Developers portal

-Go to developers.facebook.com/apps and log in with your Facebook account.
+Go to developers.facebook.com/apps and log in.
 Click Create App.

 2